coreinfrastructure/best-practices-badge/doc/other.md

     from GeorgLink.

 *   <a name="build_reproducible"></a>
-    (Future criterion) The project MUST have a
+    The project MUST have a
     <a href="https://reproducible-builds.org/">reproducible build</a>.
     (N/A allowed).
     <sup>[<a href="#build_reproducible">build_reproducible</a>]</sup>